 It took many years and a few doctors to finally conclude that I had psoriatic arthritis without psoriasis at age 13.
-Many doctors observed my distinct symptoms like enthesitis, but couldn’t make the connection.
+Many doctors observed my distinct symptoms like enthesitis, but could not make the connection.

 A pediatric rheumatologist who specialized in rare rheumatic diseases was able to give me a proper diagnosis after noting my symptoms unique to psoriatic disease, psoriatic nails, and family history of psoriasis.
 It was an incredible relief to have a name for the pain!